yetanotherusern4me/twofun/README.md

 # twofun
-One engineer's attempt to make MFA even easier
+One engineer's attempt to make Hardware MFA even easier.